Checklist of Requirements for Federal Websites and Digital Services

 Follow current government design standards when creating new websites or making significant changes to existing websites.

-Federal executive branch agency websites must use only .gov or .mil domains unless the agency head explicitly determines another domain is necessary for the proper performance of an agency function.
-The 2011 freeze on creation of new .gov domains has been lifted; coordinate with agency CIO and GSA to request a new .gov domain.
-Clearly display the name of your agency on every page on the website.
+Federal executive branch agency websites must use only .gov or .mil domains unless the agency head explicitly determines another domain is necessary for the proper performance of an agency function (this is rare).
+Coordinate with your agency CIO to request a new .gov domain.
+Clearly display the name of your agency on every page of the website.

 - GOV Domain Name Registration Service – request a new .gov domain